Pulse, one year later.

 49 lives were taken that night.
 53 others were injured.

 The world rallied around the victims’ families and survivors.
-Equality Florida’s GoFundMe campaign alone raised more than $7 million to support the people affected.
+Equality Florida’s GoFundMe alone raised more than $7 million to support the people affected.
 Including offline gifts, they raised over $9 million.

 One year from the attack, we spoke with Angel Colon and Angel Santiago to learn how donors’ support helped them reshape their lives in the aftermath.